m-01101101/product-analytics/fight-churn/readme.md

 Though this all sounds a bit "economic man", something that couldn't possibly reflect reality, the result is behaviour that looks pretty realistic.
 On an aggregate level it does a good job and providing data that will look familiar out in the wild.

 It is worth investigating the `customer`, `behavior` and `utility` modules to understand the underlying assumptions of the "people" being modelled in more detail.

+## Defining retention and churn

+Both Carl and [Johnathan Hsu](https://tribecap.co/a-quantitative-approach-to-product-market-fit/) focus on describing retention first in terms of revenue.
+This takes into account not only customers churning but the amount of revenue you get from existing customers (ie are retained customers spending more, or upgrading to premium plans?)

+The net retention rate (NRR) is the proportion of revenue received at the end of the period from existing customers only

+> Net retention $NRR$ = (retained(t) + expansion(t) - churned(t) - contraction(t)) / revenue(t-1)
+>
+> Net churn = 1 - NRR

+Gross retention does not include the filter of only using customers present in the previous time period.
+It looks only at the aggregate revenue numbers;

+> Gross retention = revenue(t) / revenue(t-1)
+>
+> Gross churn = 1 - gross retention rate